About Me

 Service robot scanning lab environment for objects of interest.

 I decided to continue my studies in a post-doc abroad.
-After a frustrating and challenging time of writing my thesis and the pandemic, I wanted to go to a country that is very different from my homecountry Germany to get some different input.
-As I found out about the post-doc scholarship of DAAD, I decided to apply for it at National Institute of Informatics (NII) in Tokyo, where I also was accepted.
+After a demanding time of writing my thesis and the pandemic, I wanted to go to a country that is very different from my homecountry Germany to get some different input and broaden my perspective.
+I found out about the IFI post-doc scholarship of DAAD, for which I sucessfully applied for to work at National Institute of Informatics (NII) in Tokyo.
 Tokyo is an awesome place to live and I growed alot in a personal and also in a professional way.
 In my post-doc I focused more on Neural Networks and Explainable Object Detection (Approach 1 and Extension) and also broaden my expertiese to Generative Models for e.g. Audio Sample Generation and Large Multimodel Models (LMMs).
 I think Transformer-based architectures and Large Language Models offer great possibilities for applications that wheren’t feasible in the past.
+This is also the reason why I want to shift my work in this direction.
+Currently I’m working on how explanaitions given by those models can be verified.

 Deep Detection Dream - Image Reconstruction from YOLO BoundingBox Output.